 What actually happened:

 The machine records the pin while that the rider types in.
 It’s preprogrammed to show an error message.
 This gives the driver an opportunity to remove the card from the rider’s sight.
 When they pretend to fix the machine, the driver actually swaps out the card for a replica.
 Now the driver has both the card and the pin, giving them access to the rider’s accounts.

 Those arrested in association with this scam are facing multiple charges.
 These include:

 - Either Fraud over $5000 and/or Fraud Under $5000

 - Identity theft

 If convicted, these charges are likely to lead to long incarceration.
 The accused are facing multiple counts of fraud over $5000.
 Since the total value of the offence exceeds one million dollars, the penalty for fraud carries a minimum of 2 years imprisonment.

 Just as theft over $5000 carries harsher sentencing than theft under $5000, fraud value escalates the punishment.
 It is also generally treated more severely than theft.
 In Canada, fraud over $5,000 can result in up to 14 years imprisonment.
 Whereas fraud under $5000 does not even have mandatory imprisonment.

 Aggravating factors in fraud increase the likelihood of a lengthy sentence.
-In this instance of Toronto taxi fraud likely aggravating factors include the large number of victims, as well as the complexity and duration of the fraud.
+In this instance of Toronto, taxi fraud scams likely aggravating factors include a large number of victims, as well as the complexity and duration of the fraud.

 Although conditional sentencing is possible with fraud over $5000, aggravating factors increases the likelihood of imprisonment.